panualaluusua/pyorailytapahtumat/data/README_SIMPLE_EVENTS.md

 # Simple Events Format

-This document explains how to use the simple events format to add cycling events to the Streamlit app.
+This document explains how to use the simple events format to add cycling events manually.

 ## Overview